 To set optional preferences for all NFS servers automatically listed in the scrolling list of available NFS servers:

-- 1 From the Apple menu, select Chooser.
-The Chooser window appears. - 2 From the scrolling icon list, select the NFS/Share icon.
+2 From the scrolling icon list, select the NFS/Share icon (\blacksquare).

 A scrolling list of available NFS servers appears.
 For example:

 3 From the NFS pop-up menu, choose Preferences.
 The following dialog appears: